top of page

 Trish's goal with every client is to provide a safe non-judgemental space for them to feel comfortable to express themselves authentically about any issues they may be experiencing and leave feeling heard.
 She aims to build a meaningful therapeutic relationship by utilizing a client-centered strengths-based approach.
 Trish has always been passionate about empowering others and working with individuals to help them recognize strengths within themselves and build upon these strengths to help them navigate through life’s challenges.

-Together we can work towards achieving meaningful mutually agreed upon goals and increase resilience in times of struggle in a safe healing environment.
+Trish and her clients work toward achieving meaningful mutually agreed upon goals and increasing resilience in times of struggle in a safe, healing environment.

 she/her/hers